kblueberry/reddit_parser/README.md

-A Node.js parser which searches for posts with given key and writes results to .txt file
+A Node.js parser which searches for posts in Reddit with given key and writes results to .txt file